-■ Line 22.
-Overpayment - If line 19 is larger than the total of lines 13 and 20, subtract the total of lines 13 and 20 from line 19.

-■ Line 23.
-2012 Estimated Tax - Enter the amount of any overpayment from line 22 that is to be credited to the corporation's 2012 estimated tax.
+- Line 22.
+Overpayment If line 19 is larger than the total of lines 13 and 20, subtract the total of lines 13 and 20 from line 19. - Line 23.
+2013 Estimated Tax Enter the amount of any overpayment from line 22 that is to be credited to the corporation's 2013 estimated tax.
 The balance of any overpayment will be refunded.
-Amended Return: If you have already filed your 2012 return, enter the overpayment that you claimed as a credit on your 2012 return from your previously filed original or amended 2011 return.
-Otherwise, you may allocate the overpayment from line 22 between line 23 and line 24 as you choose.

-■ Line 25.
-Gross Receipts - Enter total company gross receipts, gross sales, gross dividends, gross interest income, gross rents, gross royalties, the gross sales price from the disposition of capital assets and business assets, gross receipts passed through from other entities, and all other receipts that are included in gross income before apportionment for Wisconsin franchise or income tax purposes.

-■ Line 26.
-Total Assets - Enter the total company assets from the federal return.

-■ Line 27.
-Total Nonresident Withholding Paid - If the tax-option (S) corporation paid withholding tax on pass-through income reportable to nonresident shareholders for the 2011 taxable year, enter on line 27 the total amount of withholding paid for the 2011 taxable year.
+Amended Return: If you have already filed your 2013 return, enter the overpayment that you claimed as a credit on your 2013 return from your previously filed original or amended 2012 return.
+Otherwise, you may allocate the overpayment from line 22 between line 23 and line 24 as you choose. - Line 25.
+Gross Receipts Enter total company gross receipts, gross sales, gross dividends, gross interest income, gross rents, gross royalties, the gross sales price from the disposition of capital assets and business assets, gross receipts passed through from other entities, and all other receipts that are included in gross income before apportionment for Wisconsin franchise or income tax purposes. - Line 26.
+Total Assets Enter the total company assets from the federal return. - Line 27.
+Total Nonresident Withholding Paid If the tax-option (S) corporation paid withholding tax on pass-through income reportable to nonresident shareholders for the 2012 taxable year, enter on line 27 the total amount of withholding paid for the 2012 taxable year.
 This amount should match the amount on Schedule 5K, line 13p.

-Additional Information, Signatures, and Supplemental Schedules

-■ Additional Information Required - Answer questions 1 through 6 on Form 5S, page 2.

-■ Signatures - An officer of the corporation must sign the form at the bottom of page 2.
+Additional Information, Signatures, and Supplemental Schedules form at the bottom of page 2.
 If the return is prepared by someone other than an employee of the corporation, the individual who prepared the return must sign the form, by hand, in the space provided for the preparer's signature and furnish the preparing firm's federal employer identification number.
 A self-employed individual must enter "SSN" or "PTIN" and the social security number or preparer tax identification number in the space for the preparer's federal employer identification number.